zhmjx/BLERelay/README.md

 # How to use
 Setup noble and bleno.

 In my environment, noble-winrt (https://github.com/Timeular/noble-winrt) and original bleno (https://github.com/noble/bleno) worked.
-(Windows 10 21H1 19043.1165)
+(Windows 10 21H1 19043.1165, Built-in Bluetooth Adapter, ELECOM LBT-UAN05C1 WinUSB[Zadig])

 Adjust Drivers and Modules to your environment.